Home

 3D-Printed Porous Molds

 FDM-printed molds with sparse gyroid infill (around 20%) and no top surface layers act as self-venting tools.
 Vacuum passes through the body of the mold without any drilled holes.
 This works well for prototype and low-run tooling in ABS or PC filament, and eliminates the vent hole design problem entirely.
-For runs under a few hundred parts, it's often the right approach.
+For runs under a few hundred parts, it's often the right approach — particularly popular for cosplay prop making and hobby vacuum forming projects where quick iteration matters more than cycle time.

 Mold material selection comes down to three things: how many parts you need to run, how precise the part needs to be, and what the tooling budget is.